 It featured a Republican candidate for state treasurer who got a big boost from the newly created political action committee Vermonters First but still lost badly.
 It featured the same group spending to elect more Republicans to the state House and Senate, only to make no gains there either.

 Neither the lone staff member with Vermonters First, Tayt Brooks, nor its principal funder, Burlington heiress Lenore Broughton, could be reached for comment Wednesday.
-A phone number could not be found for Brooks and Broughton did not immediately return a message left at her home.

 Jack Lindley, chairman of the Vermont Republican Party, attributed some of his party’s lack of success -- it won just one of eight statewide offices -- to the fact that Democratic-leaning PACS spent heavily in the state as well.